Apple Pay Statistics That Show Mobile Payments Are the Future

 Keep in mind that all the figures are more of an estimate than exact numbers due to Apple’s ban on sharing user information and figures.

-Statistics on Apple Pay - Editor’s Picks
+Statistics on Apple Pay for 2023 - Editor’s Picks

 - Apple Pay gained 66 million new users in 2020.